Satssuki/CarND-Advanced-Lane-Lines/README.md

 A perspective transform was used to rectify the binary image.
 This attempts to transform pixels in the source image to remove the effects of camera perspective such that parallel lines in the world result in parallel image lines.

 To accomplish this, a custom polygon was chosen which matched the lane lines in the perspective view.
-Then a second polgon was chosen as the destination space.
+Then a second polygon was chosen as the destination space.
 This was more rectangular, but not perfectly so.
 The OpenCV function `cv2.getPerspectiveTransform()` was used to calculate the matrix.
 And `cv2.warpPerspective()` was used to apply the matrix to the image.

 ![alt text][image10]